sciovir/algorithm/README.md

 # Data Structures and Algorithms
-This repository is a collection of personal implementation of a variety of algorithms.
+This repository is a collection of personal implementation of a variety of algorithms using C++.
 You may find more than one implementation for these problems but using a different algorithm strategies, optimizations or even different programming languages.

 NOTE: All implementations assume that input always satisfies the requirement.